 - Conventional loans.
 For those who may not align with the requirements of either FHA or VA loans, there are still options available to purchase a home with a smaller down payment.
 It is certainly possible to qualify for a conventional (meaning not government-funded) home loan with a down payment between 3% and 15%, depending on the lender.

 Depending on your specific situation, another loan or program may be right for you.
 Talk to both your financial professional and your realtor about any other options that may be worth considering.

 How can you save up for a down payment?

 Saving for a large amount of money can be daunting.
 While it certainly requires some hard work, it’s absolutely attainable with the right mindset and time frame.

-2 “2017 Profile of Home Buyers and Sellers.”
+12022 Home Buyers and Sellers Generational Trends Report.
 National Association of REALTORS®.
-Published November 2017.

-3“Let FHA Loans Help You.”
+2Let FHA Loans Help You.
 U.S. Department of Housing and Urban Development.
-Accessed March 30, 2018.
+Accessed November 23, 2022.

-4“VA Home Loan Fact Sheet.”
+3VA Home Loan Fact Sheet.
+(September 2021).
 U.S. Department of Veterans Affairs.
-Updated March 2017.

 Financial Advisors do not provide mortgage/real estate advice and this information should not be considered as such.
 You should always consult your mortgage/real estate advisor regarding your own specific situation.